arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ./iperf3 -s -p <Port Number>
 ```

-To identify the IP address of the Portenta X8, you can use either of the following commands and search for `eth0` which provides the network information related to Ethernet connection:
+To identify the IP address of the Portenta X8, you can use either of the following commands and search for `eth0` which provides the network information related to the Ethernet connection:

 ```bash
 ifconfig